 1. Actively worshiping, studying and planning together with the Home Team before, during, and after the Gathering.

 2. Assisting members of the Home Team in registering for the Gathering.

 3. Having a meeting with the members of the Home Team and their parents where possible to review the expectations of the Gathering.
 These expectations include:

 a) Full commitment to participate in all Gathering activities.

 b) Full commitment to abide by Gathering rules.
 This includes abstaining from the use of alcohol and/or non-prescription drugs at any time at the Gathering.
 This is prohibited for everyone, including Home Team Leaders.

 c) Any other expectations you have for the group or that are in our material.

 4. Obtaining the names, addresses and phone numbers of all participants on your Home Team and being alert to any medical problems before you leave for the Gathering.
-It would be a good idea to print copies of your home teams’ registration forms (for your own records) before travelling to Charlottetown.
+It would be a good idea to print copies of your home teams’ registration forms (for your own records) before travelling.
 There will be a nursing office on-site, as well as a hospital nearby.

-5. Reading the Pre-Gathering Information Booklet and setting a time to do the Pre-Gathering Bible Study with your Home Team.
+5. Reading the pre-gathering information on the website and setting a time to do the Pre-Gathering Bible Study with your Home Team.

 6. Attending all Home Team Leader meetings at the Gathering to obtain vital update information, and to discuss leader and group concerns.